embabel/embabel-agent-examples/README.md

 # 🤖 Embabel Agent Examples

-Learn agentic AI development with **Spring Framework** and **Kotlin/Java**.
+Learn agentic AI development with **Spring Framework** and **Java** or **Kotlin**.
 These examples demonstrate building intelligent agents that can plan, execute workflows, use tools, and interact with humans.

+> This repository uses the latest Embabel snapshots to illustrate current best practice, whereas the [Java](https://github.com/embabel/java-agent-template) and [Kotlin](https://github.com/embabel/kotlin-agent-template) template repositories s use the latest milestone release for greater stability.
+> There may be some minor API incompatilibites and not everything you see here may work in your own project created
+> from one of those templates, unless you upgrade the `embabel-agent.version` property in the POM file, as in this repository.

 ## 🚀 Quick Start